One effective strategy is to delay deriving your income until after June 30, 2023 by:

 Chris has over 40-years experience in the Chartered Accountancy profession, predominantly spent in small to medium sized firms, advising both small business and individuals in areas such as taxation and accounting as well as business restructuring and superannuation advice.

-Chris is active in the development of young accountants both in mentoring cadets at the Firm and lecturing in taxation for the CA Program for the Institute of Chartered Accountants.
+Chris is active in the development of young accountants both in mentoring cadets at the Firm and lecturing in taxation for the CA Program for the Institute of Chartered Accountants & New Zealand.

-• 1986 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia
+1986 – Admitted as an Associate Member of the Institute of Chartered Accountants Australia & New Zealand

 Dianne Bechara